Things you have already done or found - bold type

 - Borrowed microfilm from the Family History Library through a local Family History Center.

 - Have visited the National Archives of Australia.
-(Brisbane Office only)
+(Brisbane Office only.)

 - Have an ancestor who served in the Boer War.

 - Use maps in my genealogy research.
-(Including those on CuriousFox)
+(Including those on CuriousFox).

 - Have a convict ancestor who was transported from the UK.
+(Maybe Robert BUTLER.
+Not confirmed yet.)

 - Found a bigamist amongst the ancestors.